-Sergio “Bolao” Souza is a historical figure in Brazilian Jiu Jitsu, famous for his formidable competition record and fierce guard game, a guard that gave him several trophies including the “Best Athlete of the Year Award” (Melhor Atleta do Ano – LINJI ) by the Media Association in 1985.
-He held victories over legendary fighters such as Jean Jacques Machado, Fabio Gurgel, Castello Branco and many others.
-A black belt under Master Carlson Gracie, Bolao was also the co-founder of Rio Jiu Jitsu Club, a successful BJJ academy that was created in the beginning of the century in partnership with Murilo Bustamante.
+Sergio “Bolão” Souza is a historical figure in Brazilian Jiu Jitsu, famous for his formidable competition record and fierce guard game, a guard that gave him several trophies including the “Best Athlete of the Year Award” (Melhor Atleta do Ano – LINJI ) by the Media Association in 1985.
+Bolão held victories over legendary fighters such as Jean Jacques Machado, Fabio Gurgel, Leo Castello Branco and many others.
+A black belt under Master Carlson Gracie, Sergio Souza was also the co-founder of Rio Jiu Jitsu Club, a successful grappling academy that was created in the beginning of the century in partnership with Murilo Bustamante.

-Nickname: Bolão means “big ball”, the name derived from his father who was already called by that name, though it remains unclear why his father was named Bolão.
+Nickname: Bolão which translates to “big ball” (singular) in Portuguese.
+The name given by association, since his father was called by that same nickname, though it remains unclear why his father was named Bolão.

-- Copa Armazem do Esporte Champion / Rio de Janeiro State Champion (1989 Weight and Absolute)
+- Copa Armazem do Esporte Champion / RJ State Championship (1989 weight & absolute)

 - Copa Blue Marlin Champion (1988)

-- Copa Company Champion / Rio de Janeiro State Champion (1988)
+- Copa Company Champion / RJ State Championship (1988)

-- “Best Athlete of the Year” (Melhor Atleta do Ano – LINJI – Associacao de Cronistas Desportivos do Estado do Rio de Janeiro e Niterói (1985)
+- “Best Athlete of the Year” LINJI – Associacao de Cronistas Desportivos do Estado do Rio de Janeiro e Niterói (1985)

 Weight Category: Peso Médio – 82kg/181lbs

 Team/Association: Carlson Gracie and Rio Jiu Jitsu Club